fastmode/fastmode.github.io/_posts/2018-02-13-heroku-upgrade-database-from-dev-to-basic.markdown

 ### Copy the Data

-The next step is to actually copy all the data from my original Dev database over to the new Basic database.
+The next step is to copy all the data from my original Dev database over to the new Basic database.
 I did this by running the `pg:copy` command.
 This takes the name of your Dev and new Basic databases.
-You can find these by running `pg:info`.
+You can find these names by running `pg:info`.
 In my case, the original database was simply called `DATABASE_URL` and the new one was `HEROKU_POSTGRESQL_GOLD_URL`.

 I successfully ran `pg:copy`, and entered my app name to verify and proceed, as you can see below: